molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 #### Compare application.yml
-Although we try to be very complete in this manual, if you run into issues, it might be because a setting got changed in the application.yml.
-To check if that's the case, do the following:
+Although we try to be very complete in this manual, if you run into issues, it might be because a setting was changed in the application.yml.
+You can check if application settings has any new entries by first downloading the application template (for reference).

-The application settings could have new entries so you may need to check these.

-Download the application template (for reference).

 ```bash
 # Change the version number v4.x.y